What’s the Problem?

-At least a half dozen lawsuits filed last week against Conagra claim that its PAM cooking spray exploded and caused serious injuries, according to CNN Business.
-The complaints allege that Conagra changed the design of PAM aerosol cans in 2011, making them “faulty, dangerous and prone to explosion.”
+At least 6 lawsuits have been filed against Conagra Brands alleging that Pam exploded and caused serious injuries, according to the U.S. Consumer Product Safety Commission.
+The complaints allege that Conagra changed the design of Pam aerosol cans in 2011, making them “faulty, dangerous and prone to explosion.”

-Plaintiffs in the cases claim they experienced severe burns and other catastrophic injuries after cans of PAM cooking spray and other similarly-designed products erupted after being placed near a hot stove.
+Plaintiffs suffered third-degree burns, medically-induced coma and other catastrophic injuries after cans of Pam and other similarly-designed products exploded after being placed near a hot stove.
 In some cases, people said they were disfigured and forced to undergo surgeries and/or skin grafts, according to CNN.
-The incidents mentioned in the suits occurred across 6 states between 2017 and 2019.
+The injuries named in the suits occurred across 6 states between 2017 and 2019.

 Suits Claim PAM Cooking Spray Cans “Defectively Designed”

 The main problem with the cans of cooking spray is not their ingredients, but how they were designed, according to the lawsuits.
-In 2011, Conagra implemented a new design for cans containing 10 or more ounces, according to TODAY.
-The design included a venting mechanism on the bottom of the can — visible as 4 U-shaped score marks — intended to allow the container to vent its flammable contents in a controlled manner.
+In 2011, Conagra implemented a redesign packaging for cans containing 10 or more ounces, according to TODAY.
+The design included U-shaped vents on the bottom of the can — visible as 4 U-shaped score marks — intended to allow the container to vent its flammable contents in the ordinary course of operation.
 All of the alleged incidents in the recent lawsuits involved larger cans of cooking spray.

 Has Conagra Issued a Recall for PAM?

-No. Despite multiple reports of severe burns and other injuries associated with PAM cooking spray, Conagra has failed to recall the product or even issue a warning about the risk of cook spray explosions.
+No. Despite multiple reports of severe burns and other injuries associated with Pam cooking spray, Conagra has failed to issue a nationwide recall for the product from store shelves or even issue a warning about the risk of cook spray cans.

 Conagra says Pam and other cooking sprays feature prominent warnings on their labeling which state that the product is flammable and should not be left on or near a stove or heat source.
 "When Pam is used correctly, as instructed, it is a 100% safe and effective product,” the company said in a statement.

-Free Case Evaluation: Again, if you suffered a burn or other severe injury from an exploding can of PAM cooking spray, you should contact our law firm immediately.
+Again, if you suffered a burn or other severe injury from an exploding can of Pam cooking spray, you should contact our law firm immediately.
 You may be entitled to a settlement by filing a suit and we can help.